dennisinteractive/video-player-plugin/README.md

 - Ability to place more than one video on the same page (Currently works when using the API)
+- Allow users to hook into the Youtube events and create custom ones if needed

 ---
 &copy; 2016, produced and maintained for [Dennis Digital][dennis], free under the [MIT License][license]